...

 To achieve success in a treatment program tailored to the individual, it is essential for the individual to first acknowledge that gambling addiction is a pathological disorder.

-Green Crescent Counseling Center (YEDAM) Support for Gambling Addiction:
+Green Crescent Counseling Center (YEDAM) Support for Gambling Addiction?

 The Green Crescent Counseling Center (YEDAM) provides free psychosocial support for individuals with gambling addiction.
 This service, offered by the Turkish Green Crescent Society, aims to create motivation for quitting, prevent relapses and help individuals cope with the desire to gamble.
 Expert psychologists provide support for mental health issues that may arise after quitting gambling.
 In meetings with families, activities are conducted on topics such as money management, family relationships and parenting attitudes and skills.
 This valuable service seeks to establish an effective support network in preventing gambling addiction, aiming to improve the quality of life for individuals and increase societal awareness in addiction prevention.